 Recent developments of Chen style have produced shorter, less demanding forms that are frequently taught to beginners but which still retain the essential characteristics of the original system.

-The first of the following YouTube clips is a short demonstration by Grand Master Chen Xiao Wang.
+The following video is a short demonstration form, again by Grand Master Chen Xiao-Wang.
 He starts by demonstrating the opening movements of the laojia yi lu (old frame, first path), in the middle section he shows the movements of the Jinjia yi lu (new frame, first path) before moving seamlessly into a sequence of fa jing's indicative of the er lu (second path); thereby giving a flavour of all the empty handed Chen forms.
-In the second video he demonstrates the complete Loajia yi lu.